(This post contains affiliate links. Read my full disclosure.)

 You should too.

-Here are some of my favourite training options right now*:
+Here are some of my favorite training options right now*:

 - Struggling to understand Earned Value?
 This short online course from Andy Kaufman will help.